 - Those who suffer from paranoia/suspicion

-General note: the potential risks of microdosing combined with mental or physical disorders are not yet sufficiently known.
+General note: the full spectrum of potential risks of microdosing alongside mental or physical disorders are not yet sufficiently known.

 What do we know about the safety of microdosing?

-- A lot of types of medication and supplements can be combined with microdosing.
+- Many medications and supplements can be safely combined with microdosing.
 NOTE: This statement only applies to microdosing, not for higher dosages.
 Psychedelics containing MAO inhibitors, such as ayahuasca, should not be combined with some medications.

-- “Set and setting” are not microdosing requirements, but when you microdose with a good mindset and proper setting can work to your advantage.
+- “Set and setting” are not microdosing requirements, but microdosing with a good mindset and proper setting can work to your advantage.

-- Microdosing throughout your life probably doesn’t cause any harm.
-Albert Hofmann has microdosed the last decades of his life to his satisfaction.
-He’s turned 102 with it.
+- Completing multiple microdosing cycles throughout your life probably doesn’t cause any harm.
+Albert Hofmann has microdosed the last decades of his life (to the age of 102) to his satisfaction.

 Are these findings and comments decisive when it comes to safety?
 We don’t think so.
-The long-term effects are not yet known.
-Dr. James Fadiman especially wants to emphasize that the benefits far outweigh the risks.
-And not all disadvantages mentioned are also a risk of microdosing: some might be a point of attention or something to consider.
+The long-term effects of microdosing are not yet known.
+Dr. James Fadiman especially wants to emphasize that the benefits of microdosing far outweigh the risks.
+And not all disadvantages mentioned are also a risk of microdosing: some might be merely a point of attention or something to consider.

-- People who had a lot of anxiety or had predispositions to it, reported that they felt okay with microdosing, but they felt depressed again in the weeks they didn’t microdose.
+- Those predisposed to periods of anxiety have frequently reported that they felt okay with microdosing, but they felt depressed in the weeks they didn’t microdose.

 - When microdosing too often (every day), the body builds tolerance, meaning you have to take more to achieve the same effect.
-Tolerance for LSD, psilocybin, and mescaline has not been demonstrated.
-Therefore, adhere to a microdosing protocol can help prevent tolerance build-up and exhaustion of the receptors that regulate mood and motivation.
+Adhering to a microdosing protocol can help prevent tolerance build-up and exhaustion of the receptors that regulate mood and motivation.

 - There is a possibility that when nog microdosing, you no longer feel cheerful, creative, or productive enough.
 As a result, you become psychologically dependent on microdosing.